bmchtech/blog/content/post/multiply.md

 # The Specifics of Early Termination

 We already touched on early termination briefly, but turns out it gets a bit more complicated.
-The patents don't exactly explain how early termination works here in much detail, besides some cryptic references to shift types / shift values.
-More importantly, we can implement early termination quite simply, like so:
+The patents don't exactly explain how early termination works in much detail, besides some cryptic references to shift types / shift values.
+But, I gave it my best guess.
+We know that we have the following condition for early termination:

 ```c
 bool should_terminate(u64 multiplier, enum MultiplicationFlavor flavor) {